opengeoedu/learn.opengeoedu.de/pages/08.Fernerkundung/01.vorlesung/04.Copernicus/01.Copernicus Land Monitoring Service/docs.en.md

 A regular update cycle ensures sustainable monitoring.
 In addition to the sentinels as a source of information, the data is derived from the contributing missions (Proba-V, SPOT, RapidEye, ...).

 !!!!
-Recherche of HRL: Forest and metadata.
+Investigation of HRL: Forest and metadata.
 Research the update cycle, data sources and determination methods.
 Compare them with other data.